jengleberg/js-objects/readme.md

 This is also called an [object initializer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer).

-This is equivalent to the syntax above, and is the one we use to create JSON objects.

 ```javascript
 var myObject = {};
 ```

 #### Constructor function

-It is also possible to use a `function` statement to create an object that serves as a "constructor function."
+It is also possible to use a `function` statement to create an object that serves as a "constructor".

 The first step is to write a function that will define the object.
 By convention, we start the name of a constructor function with a capital letter.
 Once the function is defined (in the current scope), you can create a new object by using the keyword `new`.